amit-s19/amit-s19/README.md

 ### 👋 Hi there, I'm Amit Sharma.
 A Fullstack developer :electron:  and a fitness enthusiast 🏃‍♂️
-I've completed my bachelors degree in computer science 🎓 from Amity University 🏛️ and I currently work at iDreamCareer as a Fullstack Engineer building a top-notch career guidance product for students 🧑‍💻 I have a passion for development(maybe) because I really like what I do and I aspire to do BIG things in the near future(Trust me, I will).
+I've completed my bachelors degree in computer science 🎓 from Amity University 🏛️ and I currently work at Samagra as a SDE 2 building solutions to solve national problems.
+I have a passion for developmen because I really like what I do and I aspire to do BIG things in the near future( Trust me, I will).
 I also work with React Native in my free time. apart from that I love working out :running: and reading/watching novels/movies about wizarding world :zap: